wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 [Courses](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#courses) are multi-session programs that customers must book in full.
 For example, an 8-week programming bootcamp or a 3-day certification training program.
 Business owners set the complete session timeline before offering the course, with courses starting and ending on pre-defined dates.
-Customers must book all course sessions, while for classes they're free to book only a single session or some sessions.
+Customers must book all course sessions, while for [classes](#class) they're free to book only a single session or some sessions.

 ## Deposit

 Amount that customers must pay immediately online when checking out the booking.
-Only available for services with either fixed or [varied pricing](#varied-pricing).
+Only available for services with fixed or varied [pricing](#pricing).

 ## Double booking

 A double booking occurs when a customer attempts to book a service that's already reserved.
-This can happen when multiple bookings are created simultaneously.
+This can happen when multiple customers book simultaneously.
-When Wix Bookings detects insufficient availability during booking confirmation, the business must manually resolve the conflict using [Confirm Or Decline Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings-and-time-slots/bookings-v2/bookings-v2-and-confirmation/confirm-or-decline-booking) or [Reschedule Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings/bookings-writer-v2/reschedule-booking).
+When Wix Bookings detects insufficient availability during booking confirmation, the business must manually resolve the conflict.

 ## Event